Traditional Chinese Medicine Tips for High Blood Pressure

 Posted in Nutrition, Health & wellbeing

-Hypertension (high blood pressure) is a precursor to many illnesses.
+Hypertension is a precursor to many illnesses.
 Luckily, there are many simple lifestyle changes you can make to help lower your blood pressure such as eating a healthy diet, finding time to relax and regular acupuncture treatments can help.

 A TCM Perspective